noahbutcher97/UE5-Assistant/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The system features a **Unified Control Center** (`/dashboard`) with Project Hub, Live Feed, Project Intelligence, Guidance, **Tools**, Settings, Diagnostics, and About sections.
-It employs a **Modern Design System** with an Inter font, refined spacing system (max-width 1400px dashboard container), and professional aesthetics with subtle animations and softer shadows.
+The system features a **Unified Control Center** (`/dashboard`) with a Project Hub, Live Feed, Project Intelligence, Guidance, Tools, Settings, Diagnostics, and About sections.
+It employs a **Modern Design System** characterized by the Inter font, a refined spacing system (max-width 1400px dashboard container), professional aesthetics, subtle animations, and softer shadows.
 The **Tools Tab** provides AI-powered widget generation with automated class name sanitization.
-Key UI/UX elements include a browser-based **Project Selector** with real-time connection status, enhanced visuals (glowing text, micro-interactions), and quality-of-life features like keyboard shortcuts, tooltips, one-click copy buttons, and visual feedback.
-The architecture is **Responsive**, providing mobile-friendly layouts and touch-optimized controls.
+Key UI/UX elements include a browser-based **Project Selector** with real-time connection status, enhanced visuals (glowing text, micro-interactions), and quality-of-life features such as keyboard shortcuts, tooltips, one-click copy buttons, and visual feedback.
+The architecture is **Responsive**, offering mobile-friendly layouts and touch-optimized controls.

 ### Technical Implementations
 The backend is built with **FastAPI** for async capabilities and Pydantic-based validation. **AI Integration** leverages OpenAI GPT models (default: gpt-4o-mini) for technical prose generation and multi-modal vision analysis.
-It features a **Multi-Project Registry** for managing UE5 projects, enabling browser-based selection and **Auto-Registration** of projects. **Context-Aware Queries** enhance AI responses with active project data. **Editor Orchestration Systems** (SceneOrchestrator, ViewportController, ActorManipulator) provide scene building, camera control, and actor manipulation.
+It includes a **Multi-Project Registry** for managing UE5 projects, enabling browser-based selection and **Auto-Registration**. **Context-Aware Queries** enhance AI responses using active project data. **Editor Orchestration Systems** (SceneOrchestrator, ViewportController, ActorManipulator) facilitate scene building, camera control, and actor manipulation.

-**Fully Automated Widget Generator**: The Tools tab provides AI-powered Editor Utility Widget generation with **zero manual steps**.
-Users input widget name, description, and capabilities; OpenAI generates a complete UE 5.6 Python script; the backend queues the script content in a `widget_generated` command; the UE5 client receives the command and writes the file locally to `{project_path}/Content/Python/AIAgentUtilities/{ClassName}.py` using `unreal.Paths.project_dir()` and standard Python file I/O. The widget is deployed to the UE5 project with no copy-pasting required.
-The generated script is displayed in the dashboard for reference and can be copied with one click. **Critical Architecture**: Backend (Replit) cannot write to client's local drive; all file operations execute on UE5 client using HTTPPollingClient._write_widget_file() method.
+A **Fully Automated Widget Generator** within the Tools tab provides AI-powered Editor Utility Widget generation.
+Users input widget details, and OpenAI generates a complete UE 5.6 Python script, which the backend queues for the UE5 client to write locally.
+A **File Drop Tool** allows developers to test end-to-end file writing capabilities. **Persistent Operation & Event History** is maintained via bounded FIFO lists (max 100 entries) for operations and system events, displayed in the Live Feed.
+A **Server Switching System** allows granular control over backend endpoints for connected clients.

-**File Drop Tool**: The Tools tab includes a **File Drop testing utility** allowing developers to verify end-to-end file writing capability.
-Users input a filename and content; backend queues a `file_drop` command; UE5 client writes the file locally using HTTPPollingClient._write_custom_file() method.
-This provides a practical verification path for local file I/O operations and confirms the widget generation pipeline works correctly.

-**Persistent Operation & Event History**: The WebSocket manager maintains bounded FIFO lists (max 100 entries each) for operations and system events.
-All widget generations, server switches, and connection events are automatically logged.
-The Live Feed tab displays both completed operations and pending commands via `/api/operations` and `/api/system_events` endpoints, ensuring data persists across page refreshes and command queue clears.

-**Server Switching System**: Project cards in the Project Hub include server selection dropdowns (Production/Localhost/Custom) for connected clients.
-The `/api/switch_server` endpoint queues server switch commands for UE5 clients and broadcasts changes to all dashboards via WebSocket, providing granular control over backend endpoints.

-**Real-Time Communication** is handled via a dual-mode system using WebSockets (preferred) with an HTTP Polling fallback.
-A local **Deploy Agent** (localhost:7865) facilitates frictionless deployment and auto-import into UE5.
-The system supports **Blueprint Screenshot Capture**, uploading base64 images to OpenAI Vision API (gpt-4o).
-An **Enhanced Action Executor** provides file operations, project info display, and blueprint management, controlled by a **Feature Flag System**.
-A **UE5 Mock Testing Environment** (`mock_unreal.py`) allows Replit-based testing without an active UE5 instance.
-The **Flexible Token Extraction System** uses regex patterns to extract action tokens from anywhere in AI responses, supporting natural explanations alongside commands for improved UX. **Production Server Auto-Selection** ensures the UE5 client always connects to the production backend by default via the `force_production=True` parameter in `startup.py`, preventing accidental connections to dev/test servers and ensuring stable operation.
+**Real-Time Communication** uses a dual-mode system with WebSockets (preferred) and HTTP Polling fallback.
+A local **Deploy Agent** (localhost:7865) ensures frictionless deployment and auto-import into UE5.
+The system supports **Blueprint Screenshot Capture** for multi-modal vision analysis.
+An **Enhanced Action Executor** handles file operations, project info display, and blueprint management, controlled by a **Feature Flag System**.
+A **UE5 Mock Testing Environment** allows Replit-based testing without an active UE5 instance.
+The **Flexible Token Extraction System** uses regex patterns to extract action tokens from AI responses, allowing natural language alongside commands. **Production Server Auto-Selection** ensures the UE5 client connects to the production backend by default.

+The system incorporates a **Universal Bootstrap System** for seamless client updates, handling both ZIP and TAR.GZ formats.
+It also includes an **Emergency Fix Update System** with a GUI-based solution for non-technical users to resolve thread safety crashes without manual restarts. **Connection Troubleshooting Tools** are built-in, providing console-based utilities (e.g., reconnect, test server) for easy recovery.
+A **Dashboard Reconnect Button** offers a GUI-based recovery path for dropped connections.

 ### System Design Choices
 The system uses a **RESTful API** with JSON payloads and enforces **Separation of Concerns** between UE viewport data collection and AI processing. **Environment-based Configuration** manages sensitive data.
 It includes robust **Error Handling** with structured logging and retry logic.
-A **Thread-Safe Action Queue** integrates with Unreal Slate ticker for safe main thread execution. **Automatic Cache Management** is implemented via module version tracking. **Security Hardening** ensures path traversal protection and read-only file operations.
+A **Thread-Safe Action Queue** integrates with the Unreal Slate ticker for safe main thread execution. **Automatic Cache Management** is implemented via module version tracking. **Security Hardening** ensures path traversal protection and read-only file operations.
 All UE5 client code adheres to **UE5.6 API Compliance**.

 ## External Dependencies

 ### AI Services
 - **OpenAI API** (v1.57.0): For GPT model access (e.g., gpt-4o-mini, gpt-4o) for technical prose generation and multi-modal vision analysis.
-Requires `OPENAI_API_KEY`.

 ### Python Packages (Backend)
 - **fastapi** (0.112.x): Core web framework.